Quantum field theory of relic nonequilibrium systems: Energy measurements and nonequilibrium spectra

-and where $\omega_\mathbf{k'}=c|\mathbf{k'}|$.
-(The primes are included for later convenience.)
 Suppose we wish to perform a quantum energy measurement for a single mode of the field.
 We may follow the pilot-wave theory of ideal measurements described in ref.\ \cite{Holl93}.
 The system is coupled to an apparatus pointer with position variable $y$.
 The interaction Hamiltonian $H_{\text{I}}$ is taken to be of the form $g \hat{\omega}p_y$, where again $g$ is a coupling constant and $\hat{\omega}$ is the operator corresponding to the observable to be measured.
 In our case we have

-where $p_y$ is the momentum conjugate to the pointer position $y$ and where $\mathbf{k}$ and $s$ refer to the field mode that is being measured.
+where $p_y$ is the momentum conjugate to the pointer position $y$ and where $\mathbf{k}$, $s$ and $r$ refer specifically to the field mode that is being measured.
 Including the free Hamiltonian $H_{\text{app}}$ for the apparatus, the total Hamiltonian is

 We assume an initial product state